Australian Opal Freeform Cabochon no.16 media thumbnails

 Weight 1.90 ct

-Play of color Unidirectional blue-green band along the long axis of the piece
+Play of Color Unidirectional blue-green band running along the long axis of the piece

 Finish Mirror polish

-Hardness 5.5–6.5 Mohs — we recommend bezel setting to protect the edges
+Hardness 5.5–6.5 Mohs — we recommend a closed bezel setting to protect the edges

 Origin Lightning Ridge, New South Wales, Australia

-Treatment No treatment.
+Treatment Untreated.
 Opal contains water in its structure; no stabilization or impregnation process has been applied.

-What defines nr.16 is its band play of color: a blue-green flash stripe that crosses the long axis of the piece from end to end.
+What defines nr.
+16 is its play of color in a band: a stripe of blue-green flash that crosses the long axis of the piece from end to end.
 The effect is unidirectional — the band appears clearly within a range of angles and disappears outside that range, revealing the underlying grayish body.
-This characteristic of opals with "band flash" makes them pieces that work exceptionally well in pendants, where the piece hangs freely and catches light from different angles with the wearer's movement.

-• Pendant with custom 925 silver setting — the elongated proportion and band effect make this piece a natural pendant: when hanging freely, the blue-green band appears and disappears with the wearer's movement.
-The setting is constructed to fit the free silhouette of the stone.
+• Pendant with custom 925 silver setting — the elongated proportion and band effect make this piece a natural pendant

-• Wire wrap — alternative for those working with wire wrapping; the elongated shape makes it easy to build a wire structure that frames the band without crossing it.
+• Wire wrap — an alternative for those who work with wire settings; the elongated shape makes it easier to build a wire structure that frames the band without crossing it.

 Lightning Ridge is the most famous opal-producing region in the world.
-The first documented findings date back to the late 19th century, when prospectors began working the black clays of northwestern New South Wales.
-The term opal probably derives from the Sanskrit upala ("precious stone"), through the Latin opalus.
-Pliny the Elder described opal in the 1st century AD as the gem that brings together "the fire of the carbuncle, the purple of the amethyst, and the sea-green of the emerald."
-Queen Victoria collected Australian opals and gave them to her daughters, decisively contributing to their popularization in Europe in the late 19th century.
+The first documented finds date back to the late 19th century, when prospectors began working the black clays of northwestern New South Wales.
+The term opal probably derives from the Sanskrit upala ("precious stone"), via the Latin opalus.
+Pliny the Elder described opal in the 1st century AD.

-In crystal tradition, opal is associated with creativity, multiple vision, and the ability to perceive beauty in the ephemeral — qualities that resonate with the very character of the mineral: a stone whose color changes with the angle, which is never the same from two different positions.
+In crystal traditions, opal is associated with creativity, multiple vision, and the ability to perceive beauty in the ephemeral — qualities that resonate with the very character of the mineral: a stone that changes color with the angle, never the same from two different positions.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

 Authentic opal exhibits a play of color that changes with the viewing angle — it is not a fixed iridescence.
-Under magnification, the surface shows a homogeneous texture without bubbles, glued layers, or visible joints (indicators of a doublet or triplet).
-Synthetic opals often show a scaly pattern — "lizard skin" effect — which appears artificial under 10× magnification.
+Under magnification, the surface shows a homogeneous texture without bubbles, glued layers, or visible joints (indicators of doublet or triplet).

 Does this opal really come from Lightning Ridge?

 Yes.
-This cabochon was purchased directly from specialized Australian suppliers and cut in our workshop.
-Lightning Ridge (New South Wales) is the primary source of high-intensity play of color opal in Australia.
+This cabochon was acquired directly from specialized Australian suppliers and cut in our workshop.
+Lightning Ridge (New South Wales) is the primary source of high-intensity play-of-color opal in Australia.

 Has it received any treatment?

 No detectable treatment.
-Opal contains between 3 and 10% water in its internal structure; no stabilization or resin impregnation process has been applied.
-Statement based on lapidary observation; the piece does not include formal gemological certification.
+Opal contains between 3% and 10% water in its internal structure; no stabilization or resin impregnation process has been applied.
+Declaration based on lapidary observation; the piece does not include formal gemological certification.

 See also: all cabochons · lapidary collection.